sampreyo/social-web-app/README.md

 # social-web-app
-A sad version of linked in.
+A sad version of linkedin.
 To run follow
 1. npm install
 2. cd client
 3. npm install